 -Annual Bonus: The Board of Directors shall consider significantly from the Company's operating result and such proposal shall be approved by the Annual General Meeting of Shareholders.
-In 2016, the shareholders' meeting approved a bonus of double of the average months of the employee's bonus.
-For the year 2016, employee's bonus was paid at the average of 6.5 months, therefore, director's bonus was paid at 13 months of the monthly meeting fee.
+In 2017, the shareholders' meeting approved a bonus of double of the average months of the employee's bonus.
+However, for the year 2017, there was no bonus paid to directors and top executives since the Company had a net loss.

-As for Thanaban Co., Ltd., in 2016 the Thanaban Board of Directors had approved annual bonus to the Audit Committee for 13 months of the monthly meeting allowance.
+As for Thanaban Co., Ltd., in 2017 there was no bonus paid for Thanaban Audit Committee as well.
 And for the meeting allowance fee, it was the same rate as Group Lease's Board meeting allowance fee.
 Details of the payments are shown below:

-Unit : Baht
+Unit: Baht